ENCCS/veloxchem-workshop/content/x-ray-cpp.rst

     Runs the above example on **16** nodes.
-    On Beskow this will take around 9 minutes so please make sure that you specify a suitable wall time limit in the job script.
+    On Beskow this will take around 9 minutes so please make sure that you specify a proper walltime limit in the job script.

 - Plot the spectrum